Attention deficit hyperactivity disorder: Possible biomarkers for diagnosis

 Reviews of ADHD biomarkers have noted that platelet monoamine oxidase expression, urinary norepinephrine, urinary MHPG, and urinary phenethylamine levels consistently differ between ADHD individuals and non-ADHD controls.
-These measurements could potentially serve as diagnostic biomarkers for ADHD, but more research is needed to establish their diagnostic utility.
-Urinary and blood plasma phenethylamine concentrations are lower in ADHD individuals relative to controls and the two most commonly prescribed drugs for ADHD, amphetamine and methylphenidate, increase phenethylamine biosynthesis in treatment-responsive individuals with ADHD.
-Lower urinary phenethylamine concentrations are also associated with symptoms of inattentiveness in ADHD individuals.
+These parameters could serve as prognostic biomarkers for ADHD, but more research is needed to establish their prognostic utility.
+Urinary and blood plasma phenethylamine concentrations are lower in ADHD individuals relative to controls.
+The two most commonly prescribed drugs for ADHD, amphetamine and methylphenidate, increase phenethylamine biosynthesis in treatment-responsive individuals with ADHD.
+Lower urinary phenethylamine concentrations are associated with symptoms of inattentiveness in ADHD individuals.